What is content modeling

 - Contain other reusable content items

-- Typical use case is related articles, author, child navigation
+- A typical use case is related articles, author, child navigation

 Use validation in the element to ensure that content creators will link suitable content only.